 - g.
 There are no significant elements of income or loss that did not arise from the Group's continuing operations. - h.
 The Group's business is linked to the academic cycle.
 The academic cycle which is one academic year starts in the month of June and ends in the month of March, except for iACADEMY where the academic year starts in July for the tertiary level and August for the SHS and with both levels ending in June of each year.
 The core business and revenues of the Group, which are mainly from tuition and other school fees, are recognized as income over the corresponding academic year to which they pertain. - i.
-On 18 May 2016, STI ESG entered into a Memorandum of Agreement to acquire for \$\text{\t
+On 18 May 2016, STI ESG entered into a Memorandum of Agreement to acquire for #20.0 million the net assets of an STI franchised school located in Santa Maria, Bulacan.
+On 31 May 2016, STI ESG made an initial deposit of #10.0 million for the planned acquisition.
+On 8 February 2017, STI ESG made an additional deposit of #8.0 million.

 On 4 April 2017, STI ESG established STI College of Santa Maria, Inc. ("STI Sta.
 Maria").
 On 23 May 2017, STI Sta.
 Maria entered into a Deed of Assignment with Halili Reyes Educational Institution, Inc. ("HREI") where HREI assigned, transferred and conveyed in a manner absolute and irrevocable, and free and clear of all liens and encumbrances, to STI Sta.
-Maria all its rights, title and interest in its assets and liabilities for a price of \$\text{\tex{
+Maria all its rights, title and interest in its assets and liabilities for a price of #20.0 million.
+The assignment of the net assets shall retroact to 1 April 2017.
+On the same date, STI Sta.
+Maria paid the remaining balance of #2.0 million (see Note 36).

 - j.
-On 16 August 2016, STI Diamond entered into a Deed of Assignment with STI Novaliches whereby STI Diamond assigns, transfer and conveys in a manner absolute and irrevocable, and free and clear of all liens and encumbrances, unto STI Novaliches all its rights, title and interest in its assets and liabilities for a consideration of £75.7 million, payable in five years.
+On 16 August 2016, STI Diamond entered into a Deed of Assignment with STI Novaliches whereby STI Diamond assigns, transfer and conveys in a manner absolute and irrevocable, and free and clear of all liens and encumbrances, unto STI Novaliches all its rights, title and interest in its assets and liabilities for a consideration of #75.7 million, payable in five years.
 Consequently, the management contract between STI ESG and STI Diamond was terminated and as a result, the latter was derecognized as a subsidiary of STI ESG (see Note 18). - k.
-On 27 December 2016, STI ESG, Abacus Global Technovisions, Inc., Vantage Realty Corporation, and Asean Commodity Enterprises, Inc., entered into a Memorandum of Agreement covering the purchase of certain parcels of land located in Poblacion, Lipa City, Batangas which will be the site of STI Lipa for a total price of #96.7 million.
+On 27 December 2016, STI ESG, Abacus Global Technovisions, Inc., Vantage Realty Corporation, and Asean Commodity Enterprises, Inc., entered into a Memorandum of Agreement covering the purchase of certain parcels of land located in Poblacion, Lipa City, Batangas which will be the site of STI Lipa for a total price of P96.7 million.

-On 5 July 2017, STI ESG executed a Deed of Absolute Sale with Abacus Global Technovisions, Inc. for the purchase of a parcel of land with an area of 2,873 square meters situated at Poblacion, City of Lipa, Province of Batangas for a total consideration of £86.2 million.
-On the same date, STI ESG executed Deeds of Absolute Sale with Asean Commodity Enterprises for the purchase of two parcels of lot aggregating to 349 square meters at Poblacion, City of Lipa, Province of Batangas for a total consideration of £10.5 million.
+On 5 July 2017, STI ESG executed a Deed of Absolute Sale with Abacus Global Technovisions, Inc. for the purchase of a parcel of land with an area of 2,873 square meters situated at Poblacion, City of Lipa, Province of Batangas for a total consideration of $\pm$ 86.2 million.
+On the same date, STI ESG executed Deeds of Absolute Sale with Asean Commodity Enterprises for the purchase of two parcels of lot aggregating to 349 square meters at Poblacion, City of Lipa, Province of Batangas for a total consideration of $\pm$ 10.5 million.
 This will be the site of the new STI Academic Center Lipa (see Notes 14 and 36).